 Accountants, Aligarh and M/s M.L.
 Puri, Chartered Accountants, New

-The review of Annual Accounts of your Company for the financial year
+The review of your Company''s Annual Accounts for the financial year

-therefore, do not call for any further comments.
+therefore, do not call for any further comment.

 - Cost Auditors

-Co., Noida as Cost Auditors for financial year 2011-12 for the purpose
+& Co., Noida as cost auditors for 2012-13 for the purpose of cost audit

-Your Directors express their gratitude for continued co-operation and
+Your Directors express their gratitude for constant support and

-support provided by Government of India, in particular the Ministry of
+cooperation showed by the Government of India, especially the Ministry

-Petroleum and Natural Gas, various State Governments, regulatory and
+of Petroleum and Natural Gas, various state governments, and regulatory

-Your Directors acknowledge the constructive suggestions received from
+Your Directors acknowledge wise counsel received from Statutory

-Your Directors also wish to thank all the stakeholders of your Company
+Your Directors also wish to thank all the stakeholders for reposing

-for reposing their faith, trust and confidence in the Company.
+their faith, trust and confidence in your Company.

 On behalf of your Directors, I would like to place on record our deep